hyperledger/firefly-fir/text/0012-namespace-isolation.md

 the ordering and authenticity of that data.

 Prior to this FIR, it was assumed that all namespaces were part of a single multi-party system of this type.

-**Gateway namespace**

-Nothing in this namespace will be shared automatically, and no assumptions are made about whether other parties connected through this namespace are also using Hyperledger FireFly.
-Plugins for data exchange and shared storage are currently not supported.
-If any identities or definitions are created in this namespace, they will be stored in the local database, but will not be shared implicitly outside the node.

-This type of namespace is mainly used when interacting directly with a blockchain, without assuming that the interaction needs to conform to FireFly's multi-party system model.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation